APA-Accredited Clinical Psychology Programs

-All Clinical Psychology PhD and PsyD programs fulfill California state licensing requirements, and in some cases they exceed those requirements.
+All Alliant’s PsyD and PhD in Clinical Psychology programs fulfill California state licensing requirements, and in some cases they exceed those requirements.
 If you are planning to practice in another state, other requirements may apply.

-From campus to campus, our clinical psychology doctoral programs have commonalities and differences.
-We invite you to explore them in depth and find the one that best meets your specific interests and goals by following the links below.
+From campus to campus, our Doctorate in Clinical Psychology programs have commonalities and differences.
+We invite you to explore them in-depth and find the one that best meets your specific interests and goals by following the links below.
 The links will also lead you to student outcome data including time to completion, program costs, internships, attrition and licensure, as required by the APA Commission on Accreditation.*

 Doctor of Philosophy in Clinical Psychology (PhD)